 You’ve talked about how, in the past, producers haven’t hired you just because you are a Black woman.
 You've said, “Well, they didn't deserve my talent.”
 That's a hard place to get to where those rejections don't faze you.
 How did you get there?

 “I got there through my faith in God.
 My creator made me with the truth that I am fearfully and wonderfully made.
-So, if someone wants to say that my skin colour is going to determine his box office gains, then he’s not really about the story, he’s not really about impacting people and generations to come.
+So, if someone wants to say that my skin color is going to determine his box office gains, then he’s not really about the story, he’s not really about impacting people and generations to come.
 My belief in who I am and my worth helped me to form this mindset.”

 What advice do you have for young Black women to have that same confidence?

 “You cannot look for another human being to validate you at all—no matter who they are, no matter how much money they have.
 Because humans are flawed and we disappoint.
 If you get your truth and your stability from God, you will move forward.
 That's my safe place.
 That's my anchor.
 So, if someone wants to look at my CV and be like, “but she's Black, we should give this role to Jessica Chastain” or whoever it is, then so be it.
-I'll just find someone else who's open-minded enough to work with me because of my talent and what I have to offer and not just the colour of my skin.”
+I'll just find someone else who's open-minded enough to work with me because of my talent and what I have to offer and not just the color of my skin.”

 This interview has been edited and condensed for clarity.